tamunoWoks/python_notebook/functions.md

 ## Return Values and `return` Statements:
 In Python, the `return` statement is used to exit a function and optionally send a value (or multiple values) back to the caller.
 The value(s) sent back are called return values.
-When creating a function using the `def` statement, you can specify the return value with a return statement, which consists of the following:
+&nbsp;&nbsp;&nbsp;&nbsp;When creating a function using the `def` statement, you can specify the return value with a return statement, which consists of the following:
 - The `return` keyword
 - The value or expression that the function should return.

-In the case of an expression, the return value is whatever this expression evaluates to.
+> In the case of an expression, the return value is whatever this expression evaluates to.